-If you’re getting ready to go camping, but you need a cheap tent, or if you’ve waited for high early-season prices to soften so you can pick from an assortment of excellent tent deals, now’s the time.
+If you need a cheap tent or waited for early-season prices to soften so you can pick from an assortment of excellent tent deals, now’s the time.
 Whether you want a minimalist tent for backpacking or bicycle camping, or a multi-room cabin-style tent for a large family or group, we found plenty of cheap camping tents from major merchants.
 If you’re not sure what type of cheap tent is best for your needs, we’ve included critical points on how to choose a tent below.

 Today’s Best Cheap Tent Deals